ilwoolyu/HSD/README.md

 Finally, we coregister all surfaces together using dense features:
 ```
 $ HSD \
-      -i s1.sphere.reg2.vtk,s2.sphere.reg2.vtk,s3.sphere.reg2.vtk \
+      -s s1.sphere.reg2.vtk,s2.sphere.reg2.vtk,s3.sphere.reg2.vtk \
       -p s1.curv.txt,s2.curv.txt,s3.curv.txt \
       -o s1.sphere.reg.vtk,s2.sphere.reg.vtk,s3.sphere.reg.vtk \
       --icosahedron 7
 ```
->**Note**: You can also create and use spherical harmonics coefficients for each resolution `s1.coff.txt`, `s2.coff.txt`, `s3.coff.txt` with --writecoeff and -c options rather than create and feed deformed spheres (-i and -o).
+>**Note**: You can also create and use spherical harmonics coefficients for each resolution `s1.coff.txt`, `s2.coff.txt`, `s3.coff.txt` with --writecoeff and -c options rather than create and feed deformed spheres (-s and -o).
 This will save storage and time for file writing.

 ### Pairwise registration
 In case of pairwise registration, one of the subjects can be regarded as a template.